gazebosim/gz-harmonic/highlights.md

   - [Add airspeed sensor](https://github.com/gazebosim/gz-sim/pull/1847)
   - [Add Airspeed sensor](https://github.com/gazebosim/sdformat/pull/1215)
   - Adds air speed sensor that measures differential pressure (hPa) and temperature (kelvin) at a given altitude.
-Optional Gaussian noise model can be appied to the pressure data.
+Optional Gaussian noise model can be applied to the pressure data.

 - [Add Reset button to world_control](https://github.com/gazebosim/gz-gui/pull/476)
   - Adds a reset button to the WorldControl GUI plugin which by default is located at the lower left corner of the Gazebo GUI window.